 I was always a bookworm.

-It feels like a problem that needs tackling, and I got to thinking… I can’t be the only one, right?
-My efforts wouldn’t even really count if I didn’t start a blog to document them, so that all the bookworms who never read anything can benefit.
+It felt like a problem that needed tackling, and I got to thinking… I can’t be the only one, right?
+Here, on this site of book reviews and commentary, I detail my adventures in literature so that all the other would-be booklovers might benefit, too.

 Keeping Up With The Penguins might be for you if: